-2. Open the book and turn it around so that all the students in the reading circle will be able to see the pictures on the pages as you read.
+- 2. Open the book and turn it around so that all the students in the reading circle will be able to see the pictures on the pages as you read.
 Read slowly, with expression, and pause before turning the pages to give the students a moment to think about what they just heard and to look at the illustrations.
-You may want to walk around the room as you read to let everyone see the illustrations up close.

-3. Each time you pause to have students make predictions, ask these questions:
+You may want to walk around the room as you read to let everyone see the illustrations up close. - 3.
+Each time you pause to have students make predictions, ask these questions:

 What do you think will happen next in the story?
 Why do you think so?
 What details from the story are you using to make your prediction?

-For instance, at the beginning, when the wise man says, "I cannot say now, but remember, he is a very important boy and you must be careful not to give him a name," ask students: What do you think will happen next?
-Will the parents do what the wise man says?
+For instance, when the man asks the fox what he would like and the fox asks for a chicken, ask students: Do you think the man will give the fox a chicken or will something else happen?
 When students give their ideas, ask: Why do you think so?